andreoliwa/nitpick/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
 about: Create a bug report to help us improve
-title: ''
+title: ""
-labels: 'bug'
+labels: "bug"
-assignees: ''
+assignees: ""
 ---

 Your bug may already be reported!